-Lord Jesus, as I celebrate your coming to earth this advent season, may you remind me of your purpose in coming - to set me free from the chains of sin and give me life abundantly.
+Lord Jesus, remind me that you came to set me free from the chains of sin and give me life abundantly.
 Thank you, Lord, that in you I am free.

 believer in Afghanistan was caught reading the Bible.
 He was charged and told to return to Islam to be saved.
 He refused because Jesus was crucified for the salvation of humankind.